 It also helped that I jumped on the website and social media bandwagon before it became a “thing.”

 I wrote my first blog post in 2006.
 I now have over 200o+ posts on this site.
 And this is not counting the hundreds of articles I’ve written on top of that for other websites.

 It wasn’t until 2009-2010 that I invested in myself and hired someone to make a customized website for me.

 Quick shoutout to Copter Labs on that front.

 All of this to say: I now have other streams of revenue to not only bolster my brand, but to also help augment my coaching.
-I don’t have to be on the floor 30-40 hours per week (as it stands now, I coach 12-15 hours per week).
+I don’t have to be on the floor 30-40 hours per week (as it stands now, I coach 15-20 hours per week).
 What’s more, if COVID-19 taught us anything in this industry, it’s that having more “diversity” with your revenue streams is imperative.

 NONE of this happened over-night.
-And, if I were to be 100% transparent: it’s only now – year 14 into my career – where I feel like I’m starting to “get it.”
+And, if I were to be 100% honest: It’s only now – year 19 into my career – where I feel like I’m starting to “get it.”

 Not be a Debbie Downer and all, there’s A LOT of noise out there.
-More and more fitness pros are out there vying for people’s attention and a piece of the social media pie, and it’s becoming more saturated by the day.
+More and more fitness pros are out there vying for everyone else’s attention and a piece of the social media pie, and it’s becoming more saturated by the day.

 It’s becoming harder and harder to make a name for yourself (if that’s what you choose to do).